COVID-19 vaccine: Serious adverse events

-Society and culture
+Distribution and access

 Distribution

 Note about the table in this section: number and percentage of people who have received at least one dose of a COVID19 vaccine (unless noted otherwise).
 May include vaccination of non-citizens, which can push totals beyond 100% of the local population.
 The table is updated daily by a bot.

 Share of people who have received at least one dose of a COVID-19 vaccine relative to a country's total population.
 The date is on the map.
 Commons source.

 COVID-19 vaccine doses administered per 100 people by country.
 The date is on the map.
 Commons source.